Radon a deadly hazard for homeowners

 “It’s been around for years but I don’t think many people know it’s a thing because it’s nothing you can really smell,” he said.

-Possible symptoms include difficulty breathing, pain or tightness in the chest, and trouble swallowing, according to the American Cancer Society.
+Possible symptoms of radon exposure include difficulty breathing, pain or tightness in the chest, and trouble swallowing, according to the American Cancer Society.

 More information can be found through Missouri’s Bureau of Environmental Epidemiology.